migcas93/DEZoomcamp-7Magnificent/README.md

 ![image](https://github.com/migcas93/DEZoomcamp-7Magnificent/assets/82487681/023b82f4-377c-4fd2-a9c7-68ffe56ea579)

+IMPORTANT**: On the "Data Exporter" blocks, you need to change the "table_id" variable for the name of your project in Google Cloud Platform ("project_name"."dataset_name"."table_name")

 #### 3.3 Scheduling the Trigger to run data pipeline hourly.
 In the data pipeline menu, look for a bar called “Triggers” where you can schedule the data pipeline running.
 For this use case, I scheduled the data pipeline trigger hourly as you can see in the example below.